 Newcastle Medical School was founded in 1834, and since then has had an excellent history of teaching and research.
-Located centrally in Newcastle, the Medical School adopts a case led approach and emphasises the importance of looking at the patient as a whole.
+Located centrally in Newcastle, the Medical School adopts a case-led teaching approach and emphasises the importance of looking at the patient as a whole.
 The area has numerous clinical opportunities, which allow students to observe and take part in exciting new areas in medicine.

 - Website URL: